DocDonkeys/Pinup-Pinball/Pinup Pinball/Game/README.md

 - Tunnel with catch your ball and launch it from the other end 2 seconds later.
 - Small grey "pegs" save your ball from falling!
 They are wasted however, but can be recovered by turning off a down light or losing a ball.

+### Differences From The Original
+- No multiball, different rewards instead.
+- Peg recovery is for all pegs, does not depend on light's side.
+- No score shown on place of impact.
+- No bumper animations.
+- Alternative, original fonts static on top instead of game fonts.
+- Static camera instead of moving up and down.
+- Slight audio variations (same sounds for different events and ball collisions always produces sound).

 ### Debug Mode
 - F1: Enable/Disable Debug Mode
 - 1: Create Ball on mouse